LCSW, 10 years of experience

 When we experience abuse or trauma, it can be life shattering.
 Our identity can slip away.
 It can feel like the outside world is crushing us.
 Outside influences seem to drive how you feel on the inside.
 If you are in distress about your identity or purpose, we will work through how the past has influenced where you are today, the importance of free will and how to gain your power back from outside forces.
 The focus of this style of therapy is the pursuit of empowerment.

 This therapy also explores early experiences and how they shape current functioning.
-This therapy modality does involve dream analysis and free association.
+This type of therapy also connect subconscious thoughts and motivations with current dysfunctional dynamics.